-Hitachi Power Tools to Become Metabo HPT
+Hitachi Power Tools is Now Metabo HPT

 While rebranding is always news, it usually doesn’t come with such a big break from the original brand name.
 For Hitachi, moving to Metabo HPT is significant across their entire tool line, but possibly none more than pneumatic nailers.
 The nailer line is so popular that Hitachi enjoys nearly 80% of the market share in some areas.
 Pros that are used to the Hitachi name and the apprentices they’re training might have a moment’s hesitation when they see a different name on the package.